douglas-shanks/hpe_cray_reframe/README.md

 # ReFrame test suite for HPE Cray EX machines

+**This version is dormant.
+Have moved to an internal gitlab for further development.**

 To run the test suite you need first to clone and bootstrap ReFrame and then this repo:

 ## Install ReFrame